SamPlifier/reduxMessageBoardTest/README.md

 A more advanced form based on the TodoMVC format, implementing a Flux ReduceStore.
 This form has `undo` functionality.

 #### Message Board
 A basic messaging tool similar to those found in most productivity apps.
 This sub-application implements Redux and contains asynchronous events.
+Check the console log to see the LogRocket middleware in action (https://github.com/LogRocket/redux-logger).

 ### Glossary
 #### Flux https://github.com/facebook/flux